adarshM84/OpenTalkGptCode/README.md

 🎯 The extension offers complete flexibility to download, delete, and personalize models directly from the interface, making it a versatile tool for AI enthusiasts and developers alike.

+This project is licensed under the OpenTalkGPT License.
+See the LICENSE file for details.

 ### Chrome Extention Link : <a href="https://chromewebstore.google.com/detail/opentalkgpt/idknomikbgopkhpepapoehhoafacddlk?authuser=0&hl=en-GB" target="_blank">OpenTalkGpt</a>

 # For more info check here